assem-ch/assem-ch/README.md

 - Search and Arabic NLP

 The stack I prefer to work with:
-- Backned: Django,  FastAPI, Node.js
+- Backend: Django,  FastAPI, Node.js
 - Web: ReactJS
 - Mobile: React-Native